Popular Posts

 Conclusion

-This paper highlights the importance of navigating the tension between performance meritocracy and tenure-based promotion in understanding effective career advancement within organizations characterized by complex political dynamics.
-Organizational politics — both formal and informal — significantly influence promotion outcomes.
-While a performance meritocracy supports innovation, motivation, and organizational agility by rewarding talent and results, a tenure-based promotion system supports loyalty, stability, and the retention of institutional knowledge.
-However, both systems are vulnerable to political maneuvering that can either facilitate or hinder fair career progression, depending on how politics is managed ethically and strategically.
+This paper highlights the importance of navigating the tension between performance meritocracy and tenure-based promotion in understanding effective career advancement within organisations characterised by complex political dynamics.
+Organisational politics — both formal and informal — significantly influence promotion outcomes.
+While a performance meritocracy supports innovation, motivation, and organisational agility by rewarding talent and results, a tenure-based promotion system supports loyalty, stability, and the retention of institutional knowledge.
+However, both systems are vulnerable to political manoeuvring that can either facilitate or hinder fair career progression, depending on how politics is managed ethically and strategically.

-The research highlights that political skills, such as networking, social judgment, and relationship building, are essential for career advancement, particularly in environments where organizational politics are prominent.
-At the same time, organizational leadership plays a pivotal role in shaping the political climate by fostering transparency, providing consistent feedback, and modeling ethical behavior.
-Taking a balanced approach that values both people's contributions and their experience while managing workplace political behaviors can lead to happier employees, a greater sense of fairness, and a more effective organization overall.
+The research highlights that political skills, such as networking, social judgment, and relationship building, are essential for career advancement, particularly in environments where organisational politics are prominent.
+At the same time, organisational leadership plays a pivotal role in shaping the political climate by fostering transparency, providing consistent feedback, and modelling ethical behaviour.
+Taking a balanced approach that values both people's contributions and their experience while managing workplace political behaviours can lead to happier employees, a greater sense of fairness, and a more effective organisation overall.

 Additionally, providing regular and honest feedback helps employees understand their progress, builds trust, and reduces the likelihood of unhealthy competition or misunderstandings about advancement opportunities.
 Altogether, these efforts can create a more encouraging and inclusive workplace where everyone feels supported, valued, and confident that they have a fair chance to grow and succeed.
 Together, these measures can foster a balanced, fair, and motivating work environment that supports sustainable career progression.